 Poet, singer/songwriter, keyboard/accordion player, actor, humourist and facilitator Heather Wastie grew up in the Black Country; in 2006 she moved to Kidderminster where she ran spoken word and music night, Mouth and Music for 4 years.
 She was The Worcestershire Poet Laureate 2015/16.

 Heather has published 4 illustrated poetry collections and has compiled and edited 2 books of Black Country reminiscences.
 She has recently completed commissions for the Canal & River Trust, Black Country Echoes, Birmingham LGBT choir Rainbow Voices, West Midlands Historic Buildings Trust, Apples and Snakes, Rights and Equality Sandwell’s “Where’s Our Spake Gone?” project and BBC local radio (a national project for National Poetry Day 2016).
 In 2016 she composed a series of songs for an English Touring Opera Turtle Song project in Wolverhampton with people who have dementia.

 For further information see http://www.WastiesSpace.co.uk.

 Kidderminster was founded on the carpet industry.
 A very high proportion of people living in the town have connections with it, whether directly or through family members.
 There is a huge sense of pride associated with it and a great deal of active interest in local history.
-This project aims to harness this, encouraging people to write about their own experiences as well as keeping alive people’s stories through songs, poetry and prose.
+This project aimed to harness this, encouraging people to write about their own experiences as well as keeping alive people’s stories through songs, poetry and prose.

 Heather began researching and writing about this subject in summer 2012, with funding from the Kidderminster Educational Foundation and Wyre Forest District Council.
-She has interviewed retired carpet factory employees in several locations.
-She is working towards the publication of a book and CD and offers performances of the work both solo and with singer/songwriter Kate Wragg, in a show called Kidderminster Stuff.
+She interviewed retired carpet factory employees in several locations.
+Weaving Yarns was published in October 2015 and is available from Black Pear Press.
+Heather now offers performances of the work.

 In October 2012, a new Museum of Carpet opened its doors in Kidderminster.
 In 2013 Heather was Writer In Residence, thanks to Arts Council Lottery funding and a grant from Worcestershire Arts Partnership.